 DFP Report for Partner Performance

-The following dimensions and metrics can be chosen in DFP by a publisher to create a report and which dimensions are being used as filters.
+The following dimensions and metrics can be chosen in DFP by a publisher to create a useful partner performance report.

 - Line Item